flipt-io/migrator/README.md

 ## Disclaimer

 :warning: This tool is best effort and may not work for all use cases.
-Because of the differences in how feature flags are implemented across different sources, it is likely that some manual work will be required to get the feature flags into a state that works with Flipt after they have been exported.
+Because of the differences in how feature flags are implemented across different sources and APIs, it is likely that some manual work will be required to get the feature flags into a state that works with Flipt after they have been exported.

 The main goal of this tool is to make it easier to get started with Flipt by reducing the amount of manual work required to migrate from another source.